McKinley Hunt

 McKinley Louise Dickson Hunt (born 5 January 1997) is a Canadian rugby union player.
-She currently plays as a loosehead prop for Saracens in Premiership Women's Rugby, the top-flight competition of women's rugby union in England, and for Canada at international level.
+Finishing her career as a loosehead prop for Saracens in Premiership Women's Rugby, the top-flight competition of women's rugby union in England, and with Canada at the 2025 World Cup.

 Rugby career

 Hunt competed for Canada at the delayed 2021 Rugby World Cup in New Zealand.
 She scored a try against the Eagles in their quarterfinal encounter.
 She then featured in the semi-final against England, and in the third place final against France.

 In July 2023, she featured in her side's 21–52 loss to the Black Ferns at the Pacific Series in Ottawa.

 She was selected in Canada's squad for the 2025 Pacific Four Series.
-On 24 July, she was named in the Canadian side to the Rugby World Cup in England.She played in all three of Canada's pool matches at RWC 2025, scoring two tries against Wales and one against Scotland.
+On 24 July, she was named in the Canadian side to the Rugby World Cup in England.She played in all Canada's matches at RWC 2025, scoring two tries against Wales, one against Scotland, and one against Australia.
+Following the RWC Hunt retired from professional rugby to pursue a teaching career at St. Anne's School in Aurora, Ontario.